laroche/arm-devel-infrastructure/docs/DebianKernel.md

 You can checkout these branches and recompile locally a current Debian kernel with these scripts: [kernel.sh](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/kernel.sh) and [kernel5.sh](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/kernel5.sh).
+This uses about 6 GB of disk space.

 You can also cross-compile armhf and arm64 kernels on amd64, also adding all raspberry-pi patches is fully scripted:
 ```shell